gertrude-app/web/docs/src/pages/index.md

 The most common scenario is for Gertrude to be used by _parents_ protecting their _kids_.
 But that's definitely not the only way to use Gertrude.
-Peers, friends, relatives, etc., can all be protected, but for the sake of brevity, we'll use the language of **parent/child** for the rest of this tutorial.
+Peers, friends, relatives, etc., can all be protected, but for the sake of brevity, we use the language of **parent/child** for most of our documentation.

 {% /callout %}

-To create a user, click the link in the dashboard of your Gertrude web admin account, or select "users" from the side bar on the left hand and click the button to add a new user.
+To _create a user,_ click the link in the dashboard of your Gertrude web admin account, or select "users" from the side bar on the left hand and click the button to add a new user.

 {% image src="create-first-user.png" caption="Go to the 'Users' screen to add your first user" /%}

-Enter the users **name**, and click to save the new user.
+Enter the users _name_, and click to save the new user.

 {% image src="edit-user.png" caption="Give your user a name, and click 'save'" /%}